 *Note- Center Street is also directly across the street from SwingIt Trapeze making it a great stop after your lesson 😉

 A family favorite for us is always Medieval Times.
-But, we had not been in ages.
+But, we had not been to Medieval Times in ages.
 I was shocked how much the kids still loved the show and dinner.

 It was so fun and so lively.
 The place was PACKED!
 The show was better than ever and the kids loved the food.
 They also loved eating without silverware.
 I ordered their vegetarian meal this time around it and was really good.
 It came with all the regular sides plus pita, hummus and fresh veggies and then a lentil soup.
 Yum!

 The knights are fun to watch as usual.
 But, what I really love is watching all of the magnificent horses.
-They brought out some who were literally dancing to the music/ It was so beautiful to see.
+They brought out some who were literally dancing to the music.
+It was so beautiful to see.
+Grab discounted tickets here!

 8- Grab Lunch at Dave & Buster’s… save time for the Arcade